aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

     terraform apply -var="profile=default" -var="region=us-west-2" -var="cluster_name=my-eks-cluster"  -var="node_role_arn=" -var="nodegroup_name=" -var="subnet_ids="

-#### Attach to shared file-systems

-The infrastructure created above includes an EFS file-system, and a FSx for Lustre file-system.
+#### Attach to FSx for Lustre

-Start ```attach-pvc``` container for access to the EFS shared file-system by executing following steps:
+Start ```attach-pvc-fsx``` pod for access to the training logs stored on the FSx for Lustre file-system:

     cd ~/amazon-eks-machine-learning-with-terraform-and-kubeflow/eks-cluster
-    kubectl apply -f attach-pvc.yaml  -n kubeflow

-Start ```attach-pvc-fsx``` container for access to the FSx for Lustre shared file-system by executing following steps:

-    cd ~/amazon-eks-machine-learning-with-terraform-and-kubeflow/eks-cluster
     kubectl apply -f attach-pvc-fsx.yaml  -n kubeflow

+To check you training logs on the FSx for Lustre file-system, you can connect to the `attach-pvc-fsx` pod:

+    kubectl exec -it -n kubeflow attach-pvc-fsx -- /bin/bash cd fsx

+Delete the ```attach-pvc-fsx``` pod when not being used:

+    kubectl delete -f attach-pvc-fsx.yaml  -n kubeflow

 ### (Optional) Stage Data on EFS
 The data is automatically imported from the ```S3_BUCKET``` to the FSx for Lustre file-system.